law-governmental entitities-state-agencies | local government entities | lawsuits against universities |

 TxDoI v.
 Reconveyance Services, Inc., No. 07-0786 (Tex.
 Mar.
 12, 2010)(per curiam)

-sovereign and governmental immunity, plaintiff should have brought ultra vires claim against agency official,
+(sovereign and governmental immunity, plaintiff should have brought ultra vires claim against agency official,

-sovereign immunity, government entity entitled to grant of plea to the jurisdition)
+agency itself enjoys sovereign immunity, government entity entitled to grant of plea to the jurisdition)

 TEXAS DEPARTMENT OF INSURANCE v.
 RECONVEYANCE SERVICES, INC.; from Travis County; 3rd district